Join the I Welcome Community

-They’re ducking their responsibility to protect people fleeing violence, persecution and conflict.
-And every single day that goes by, their indecision and inaction are causing immense human suffering.
+The reality is that they’re ducking their responsibility to protect people fleeing violence, persecution and conflict.
+And every single day that goes by, their indecision and inaction continue to cause immense human suffering.

 A chance to start again

-Our recent survey of people’s attitudes across the world showed that 80% of us stand ready to welcome refugees into our countries, communities – even our own homes.
+Our 2016 survey of people’s attitudes across the world showed that 80% of us stand ready to welcome refugees into our countries, communities – even our own homes.

 Even when the political environment can feel deeply hostile, Amnesty International remains a movement of people who believe that the things that unite us are far more powerful than those that divide us.